+Category Strategy Considering Planned Implemented

+Substitute electric heat in the place of natural gas

+in cases where temperature throughout your

+space is uneven

+Install energy efficient windows

+Install or upgrade building insulation

+Applied for a grant with Heritage Manitoba to

+develop a conservation plan for the Heritage

+Designated building.
+This plan would look to

+explore opportunities for increased insulation and

+efficiency in a building that can

+not be addressed in conventional ways.

+Engage employees to consider lower carbon

+modes of travel where possible for business trips

+Promote carpooling to work by installing a ride

+share board or facilitating participating in local

+carpooling program

+Promote public transit by providing (discounted)

+transit passes to employees

+Reduce business travel using teleconferencing /

+Transportation videoconferencing

+Participate in Ride-to-Work Week or similar

+programs

+Provide bicycle parking

+Provide EV charging stations

+Provide shower facilities

+Provide change room(s)

+Implement a regular vehicle maintenance

+program

+Purchase or lease electric vehicles

+5 Put up signage to increase staff paper awareness

+Paper Re-use paper

+Purchase paper with recycled content

+Increase waste diversion from landfill through

+Waste improved signage and other employee

+engagement activities

+Install faucet aerators on high-use taps

+Water Install low-flow toilets

+Install rainwater harvesting system for specific

+operations

+Communicate to staff why your company is

+getting Climate Smart certified and how they can

+Employee get involved

+engagement Solicit ideas for greening operations from staff

+Install a green board to communicate GHG

+emissions reduction initiatives and other

+sustainability-related activities

-Category Strategy Considering Planned Implemented Engage employees to consider lower carbon modes of travel where possible for business trips Promote carpooling to work by installing a ride share board or facilitating participating in local carpooling program Promote public transit by providing (discounted) transit passes to employees Transportation Reduce business travel through the use of Παπερυπατισπ teleconferencing / videoconferencing Participate in Ride-to-Work Week or similar programs Provide bicycle parking Provide EV charging stations Provide shower facilities Provide change room(s) Implement a regular vehicle maintenance program Purchase or lease electric vehicles Put up signage to increase staff paper awareness Paper Re-use paper Purchase paper with recycled content Waste Increase waste diversion from landfill through improved Waste signage and other employee engagement activities Install faucet aerators on high-use taps Water Install low-flow toilets - Install rainwater harvesting system for specific operations Communicate to staff why your company is getting Climate Smart certified and how they can get involved Solicit ideas for greening operations from staff Install a green board to communicate GHG emissions reduction initiatives and other sustainability-related activities Establish an employee green team to help develop and Employee coordinate GHG emissions reduction initiatives engagement Develop and include sustainability policy in operations and/or employee manual - Regularly report to staff on GHG emissions reduction initiatives and progress Looking to add a Sustainable CMU tab on our website to track the Climate Smart program.
+Category Strategy Considering Planned Implemented Establish an employee green team to help develop and coordinate GHG emissions reduction initiatives Develop and include sustainability policy in operations and/or employee manual Regularly report to staff on GHG emissions reduction initiatives and progress Looking to add a Sustainable CMU tab on our website to track the Climate Smart program.
 Where students, staff and faculty can find information on upcoming events, plans and ways they can contribute to CMU's sustainability initiatives.